-A BDR writer process can deadlock with a user transaction, where the user transaction is waiting on a lock held by the writer process and vice versa.
+A PGD writer process can deadlock with a user transaction, where the user transaction is waiting on a lock held by the writer process and vice versa.
 Two writer processes can also deadlock with each other.
 Postgres's deadlock detector steps in and terminates one of the problem transactions.
-If the BDR writer process is terminated, it retries and generally succeeds.
+If the PGD writer process is terminated, it retries and generally succeeds.

 All these issues are transient and generally require no administrator action.
-If a writer process is stuck for a long time behind a lock on an idle user session, the administrator can terminate the user session to get replication flowing again, but this is no different from a user holding a long lock that impacts another user session.
+If a writer process is stuck for a long time behind a lock on an idle user session, the administrator can terminate the user session to get replication flowing again.
+However, this is no different from a user holding a long lock that impacts another user session.

 Use of the log_lock_waits facility in Postgres can help identify locking related replay stalls.

 Divergent conflicts arise when data that should be the same on different nodes differs unexpectedly.
-Divergent conflicts should not occur, but not all such conflicts can be reliably prevented at the time of writing.
+Divergent conflicts shouldn't occur, but not all such conflicts can be reliably prevented at the time of writing.

 Postgres uses out-of-line storage for larger columns called TOAST.

-The TOAST values handling in logical decoding (which BDR is built on top of) and logical replication is different from inline data stored as part of the main row in the table.
+The TOAST values handling in logical decoding (which PGD is built on top of) and logical replication is different from inline data stored as part of the main row in the table.

 insert_or_error and there are missing TOAST columns.

-However, there are more subtle issues than this one in case of concurrent workloads with asynchronous replication (Eager transactions aren't affected).
-Imagine, for example, the following workload on a EDB Postgres Distributed cluster with three nodes called A, B, and C:
+However, more subtle issues than this one occur in case of concurrent workloads with asynchronous replication.
+(Eager transactions aren't affected.)
+Imagine, for example, the following workload on an EDB Postgres Distributed cluster with three nodes called A, B, and C:

 - On node A: txn A1 does an UPDATE SET col1 = 'toast data...' and commits first.